 In connection with the recapitalization, some of our officers purchased units of CRL Acquisition LLC, some of whom also borrowed funds up to a maximum aggregate amount of \$1.3 million from DLJ Inc. secured by their units.
 James C. Foster borrowed \$300,000 and each of Real H. Renaud, Thomas F. Ackerman and Dennis R. Shaughnessy borrowed \$200,000.
 Two weeks after the consummation of the recapitalization, the loans matured and were repaid.
-Following the repayment, the officers borrowed from us and the following amounts are currently outstanding: Mr. Renaud (\$81,943), Mr. Shaughnessy (\$95,600) and Mr. Ackerman (\$95,600).
+Following the repayment, the officers borrowed the following amounts from us: Mr. Foster (\$300,000), Mr. Renaud (\$150,000), Mr. Shaughnessy (\$175,000) and Mr. Ackerman (\$175,000).
 The loans mature in 10 years and interest accrues at 6.75%, the applicable federal rate.
 Each loan is fully recourse to the officer.
 Each note accelerates upon the termination of the borrower's employment with us for any reason.